Robo-Sapien/BiddingSystem/README.md

-A new requirement came in where FlipBidder has requested that they want to decide the winner based on the lowest bid as well.
+A new requirement came in where the company xyz has requested that they want to decide the winner based on the lowest bid as well.
 Accommodate this change as well.